 Adam L. Shiff’s practice focuses on all aspects of bankruptcy and restructuring, including representing debtors, formal and informal committees of creditors and equity securities holders, trustees, investors and purchasers of distressed businesses.

-Adam has been highlighted by The Legal 500 as an “effective and industrious lawyer” in the area of Finance: Corporate Restructuring, recognized in Chambers USA, and ranked as a leading lawyer by IFLR 1000 and Super Lawyers.
+Adam has been highlighted by The Legal 500 as an “effective and industrious lawyer” in the area of Finance: Corporate Restructuring, recognized in Chambers USA and Benchmark Litigation, and ranked as a leading lawyer by IFLR 1000 and Super Lawyers.
+He has also been named a Restructuring and Insolvency Expert by Euromoney Legal Media Group: Expert Guides.

-- Harbinger Capital in successfully restructuring its $2 billion investment in LightSquared, including related litigation by Harbinger against Dish Network and the FCC.
+- Harbinger Capital in restructuring its $2 billion investment in LightSquared.

 - TPG Capital and senior TPG partners, in bankruptcy proceedings and multiple state and federal court actions concerning TPG portfolio company Caesars Entertainment.